RTÉ recently became the first broadcaster in Ireland and UK to achieve ISO 50001 standard.

 - RTÉ has eliminated single-use plastics from its operations, a process that started in June 2018.

 - We are currently sending no waste to landfill.
-With approx. 70% of our waste being recycled the balance is converted into energy.
-In 2020 this equated to 44550.052 Kwh per annum.
-This is equivalent to the electricity used for approximately 5.3 homes in one year.
+With approximately 80% of our waste being recycled and the balance being recovered.